troyfontaine/armhf-alpinelinux/README.md

 ## How to build for ARMHF?

 You can use this repo directly on a Raspberry Pi to create an ARMHF-compatible Alpine Image that can run on other platforms.
+The "special sauce" is the qemu-arm-static binary copied to /usr/bin/ in the Dockerfile for each version.

 ## Why?